mcarr823/pi-tv-streamer/install/services/Kodi.md

 ## Post-install

-There isn't much needed here.
-Kodi works quite well out-of-the-box.
+### Media sources

-You might want to take this opportunity to add any media sources or plugins to your kodi install, since it'll be easier to do that with a keyboard/mouse than later on with a remote.
+Add any desired media sources or plugins to your Kodi installation and verify that they're accessible.

+Some sources may require a username and password, or a URL, which will be easier to enter now with a keyboard.

+### SlyGuy repository and addons

-In particular, I recommend installing the [SlyGuy Kodi repository](SlyGuy.md), which contains addons for a wide variety of streaming services.
+I recommend installing the [SlyGuy Kodi repository](SlyGuy.md).

+It contains addons for a wide variety of streaming services, and makes for a streaming experience much more similar to an Android TV box in terms of streaming service availability.
-Addons aside, the only thing you'll likely want to do post-install is to make it work with your remote control, if you're using one.
-But we'll get to that later.

 ## Next Step